github/issue-labeler/README.md

 Create a `.github/labeler.yml` file with a list of labels and regex to match to apply the label.

 The key is the name of the label in your repository that you want to add (eg: "merge conflict", "needs-updating") and the value is the regular expression for when to apply the label.
-Should the regular expression not match, the label will be removed.
+By default, labels that no longer match are not removed from the issue (see `sync-labels`).

+⚠️ If you provide more than one regex per label, we require all of them to match for the label to be applied. ⚠️

 #### Basic Examples